andrewstart/json-combiner/README.md

 ### Handling JavaScript files

-A javascript file will be required, and the module export will be used as the object to be stringified.
+A JavaScript file will be required (`require()`), and the module export (`module.exports = ...`) will be used as the object to be stringified.
 If the module export is a function, then that function will be called to obtain the result - if you need to do async stuff then return a promise from your function.

 ```js
 module.exports = {